 Technical aspects of generating books

 What is the api of the publishing platform?
 What is infrastructure of the publishing house?
 On what server?
 How to deal with safety?
 How to make sure it keeps running?
 How to avoid server overload?
 Harmful robots?
 Or multiple users at the same time?
 Make a waiting row?
 What is the scale of this project?
-For now, there is the proposal to run the server a year to see what happens.

 What about the ecological impact of the 'infinite' generation of books?
 How do we calculate that?
 Include or exclude it?